PolyRocketMatt/PolyRocketMatt/README.md

 ### Hi there 👋

 Welcome to my profile!<br/>
-I'm 19 years old programmer based in little Belgium.
+I'm 20 years old programmer based in little Belgium.
 I'm really interested in procedural terrain generation and graphical algorithms.
-Currently I'm working on Sierra, next generation terrain generation for Minecraft!<br/>
+Currently I'm working on Sierra, which is a next generation terrain generator for Minecraft!<br/>
 **Languages**: <br/>
 - Java
 - Kotlin